mikelmaron/atlas-nethope-workshop/README.md

 This workshop would not have been possible without:
 - The amazing OSM DRC organizers, especially Claire Halleux
-- My fabulous colleagues at Mapbox, especially Mikel Maron, Marena Brinkhurst, and John Branigan
+- My fabulous colleagues at Mapbox, especially Mikel Maron, Marena Brinkhurst, and the Atlas team